 How much can be said about one song?
 Quite a lot, apparently.
 Paying tribute to the ‘Banjo’ Paterson classic, the museum thoroughly dissects Australia’s unofficial anthem.
 Those who can’t get enough of Waltzing Matilda can listen to a whopping 18 versions of the song!
 Also part of this complex is a local history museum and regional gallery.
 Take a look when touring the Outback QLD region.

 4. Old Umbrella Shop, Launceston, TAS

 An apt choice for winter, the Old Umbrella Shop appears to be one of the quirkier additions to this list.
 However, the National Trust views this attraction with great significance, labelling it ‘one of the last surviving, largely intact early twentieth century shops in Tasmania’.
 Check out a marvellous assortment of umbrellas as well as other intriguing displays.
-This attraction makes a great stop when enjoying BIG4 accommodation in Launceston.
+This attraction makes a great stop when staying at BIG4 Launceston Holiday Park.

 5. Eden Killer Whale Museum, Eden, NSW

 It’s alone worth a visit here for the fascinating yarn about ‘Tom the Killer Whale’.
 That aside, the Eden Killer Whale Museum is an eye opener with its comprehensive detail of historic whaling operations in the area.
-The perfect attraction for a rainy day, it’s easily explored when staying at Discovery Parks - Eden in Eden.
+The perfect attraction for a rainy day, it’s easily explored when staying at BIG4 Eden Beachfront Holiday Park in Eden.